ben-mulhern/shithead-rules/rules.md

 Once up-cards have entered the player's hand, the player takes a standard turn.

-When a player plays their last hand card(s), if they have an up-card (or multiple) with the same face value as the card(s) just palyed, those cards may akso be played that turn (e.g. a jack in the hand and a jack up-card could be played as a pair).
+When a player plays their last hand-card(s), if they have an up-card (or multiple) with the same face value as the card(s) just palyed, those cards may akso be played that turn (e.g. a jack in the hand and a jack up-card could be played as a pair).
 This is only permitted once the pick-up pile has been depleted.

 If a player has an empty hand, with a 3 as an up-card, and is shown a 3 by another player, then they may bring the up-card into their hand at this point in order to show a 3 in response.

 ## 11. Endgame - "down" cards

-Once a player has exhausted both their hand cards and up-cards, they must play one of their down-cards blindly, since they do not know the value of any of these cards.
+Once a player has exhausted both their hand-cards and up-cards, they must play one of their down-cards blindly, since they do not know the value of any of these cards.

 They may choose to pre-select and view this card prior to their next turn (once hand and up-cards are exhausted), at which point the card enters their hand.
 They may not change that decision once the card has been viewed.

-If a player has no hand cards, no up-cards, and has not pre-selected a down-card into their hand, and is shown a 3 by another player, they may take a down-card into their hand at this point.
+If a player has no hand-cards, no up-cards, and has not pre-selected a down-card into their hand, and is shown a 3 by another player, they may take a down-card into their hand at this point.
 If it turns out to be a 3, they may show it in response to the 3 they were shown.

-Since the down-card becomes a hand card prior to being played, there is no need to reveal the card if it cannot be played on the player's next turn, it simply remains in the hand.
+Since the down-card becomes a hand-card prior to being played, there is no need to reveal the card if it cannot be played on the player's next turn, it simply remains in the hand.

 ## 12. Libraries

-An excessively large hand (10+ cards ) is a "library".
+An excessively large hand (10+ cards) is a "library".
 If a player picks up a large amount of cards from the pile, giving them a library, all other players must sing "Library Boy" at this player, to the tune of ["Wonderboy" by Tenacious D](https://www.youtube.com/watch?v=FL4HSiGvk68&ab_channel=tenaciousDVEVO).

+A player with a library will often request patience from the other players while they "sort out their library".
+These requests are not to be granted.

 ## 13. Losing thrice in a sitting